-Smoke-Free Air Act of 2002: Tenant/Landlord Factsheet
+Smoke-Free Air Act of 2002: Tenant/Landlord Fact Sheet

-- Other work areas of the building used by the tenants or by the maintenance and building personnel.
+- Other work areas of the building used by tenants or by maintenance and building personnel

-Owners of residential buildings are responsible for all violations reported concerning the Smoke Free Air Act and may incur penalties if they fail to comply with the law.
+- Owners of residential buildings are responsible for all violations reported concerning the Smoke Free Air Act and may incur penalties if they fail to comply with the law.

 - Smoking and electronic cigarette use is not prohibited in apartments or other private residences, except in areas where child day care centers or health care facilities operate and are open or employees are working.